MatusT13/TallisMatusProject/README.md

 Design:
 A game where a group of humanized trees try to go to a land of safety after finding a human hidden in a lab.

+About:
+Abores Ambulantes is made by Tallis Matus.
+Tallis Matus is a student at Berea College.
+He has a passion for classics.

 Notes: